 7. Gantt charts

-A Gantt chart is a visual project management tool used to track progress against your planned schedule.
+A Gantt chart are a visual project management tool used to track progress against your planned schedule.
 It uses horizontal bars to show how much each task takes within the project timeline.

 Let’s look at the pros and cons of Gantt charts: